-For a major conversion involving the replacement of a marine diesel engine with a non-identical marine diesel engine or the installation of an additional marine diesel engine on or after 1 January 2000 but before 1 July 2010 the provisions of IACS UI MPC20 (Rev.1 Apr 2014) shall apply.
+For a major conversion involving the replacement of a marine diesel engine with a non identical marine diesel engine or the installation of an additional marine diesel engine on or after 1 January 2000 but before 1 July 2010 the provisions of IACS UI MPC20 (Rev.1 Apr 2014) shall apply.

-As regards the application of the term "identical replacement engines", the Unified Interpretations to MARPOL 73/78 Annex VI shall be considered according to IMO circular MEPC.1/Circ.795/Rev.4.
+To identify whether the engine is an identical engine, the Unified Interpretations according to IMO circular MEPC.1/Circ.795/Rev.4 shall be considered.